FlyingCanoe/dap-guide-unofficial/src/about_ref_lifecycle.md

 even if the original error message is not longer in the adaptor.

-It seam like a stretch that reusing no longer use error code would make a adaptor none complement, as long as the error code are unique within a specifique release of the adaptor.
+It seam like a stretch that reusing no longer use error code would make a adaptor none complement, as long as the error code are unique within a specific release of the adaptor.

 As the Message or unchanging and do not need to be registered, I do not consider the Message to be part of The protocol state.